tmobile/jazz-installer/README.md

    If Y - is the option then **The Installer Wizard will trigger the Installation of the Framework.**

-     a.
+     4.1.
 For more information on [Full Stack Installation](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#full-stack-installation)- Creates Network and the rest of the stack.

-     b. **Please refer [Installation Status](#installation---status) section to know the Installation status.**
+     4.2.  **Please refer [Installation Status](#installation---status) section to know the Installation status.**

 5) Provide Full Stack Installation - option (N)